Innovation & Technology

 There are many other efforts completed or underway – looking at what City phones are regularly used or can be disconnected, clarifying record retention practices, improving remote access policies or IT asset management – but the above three give an example of the range of work the team does to try and improve City service access, provision, and efficiency.

-The Information Technology (IT) team is responsible for maintaining the City’s network, infrastructure, applications, and desktop computers.
+The Innovation & Technology (I&T) team is responsible for maintaining the City’s network, infrastructure, applications, and desktop computers.
 The team also provides programming support to all Departments to assist in the integration and development of applications required to perform our work.
 The team provides support to the following Departments: Burlington International Airport, Burlington City Arts, City Assessor, City Attorney, Clerk/Treasurer’s Office, Code Enforcement, Community & Economic Development Office, Fire Department, Human Resources, Fletcher Free Library, Mayor’s Office, Parks, Recreation & Waterfront, Planning & Zoning, and Public Works.